 CNPS volunteers have been working since 2002 to establish a California Native Garden at Lake Cunningham Park, one of the largest regional parks in San Jose.
 Their goal is to enhance the environment at Lake Cunningham Park by removing invasive plants and planting California native wildflowers, perennials, and shrubs; to provide summer shade through native tree planting; to encourage community participation; to create a sustainable, low-maintenance landscape; to enhance nature-based recreation; and to create wildlife habitat.
 This garden is part of City of San Jose's Adopt A Park program, and a project of CNPS Santa Clara Valley Chapter.

-A grant from San Jose Beautiful funded the expansion of the garden along the paved path from the parking lot to the lake.
+A grant from San Jose Beautiful funded the expansion of the garden along the accessible path from the parking lot to the lake.
 A CAP grant from the City of San Jose funded the construction of a native plant nursery in the maintenance yard of the park.

 Lake Cunningham Park, 2305 S. White Road, San Jose.
 In google maps, search for the pin "Lake Cunningham Native Garden".

 Workdays are every Saturday 8-10am.
 To volunteer, RSVP throup the chapter meetup site below.
 Look for events titled "Habitat Restoration @ Lake Cunningham".:

 Lake Cunningham Volunteers egroup - low traffic, mostly weekly status reports